Collaborations - BBSRC

 Joint research projects

 Joint research projects provide researchers from two or more eligible institutions with an opportunity to apply for resources and funding for the same research project with a view to undertaking specific areas of the research project at each institution.
-Where this is the case, funds may be requested in either of two ways:
+Joint research projects must be submitted as a single application by the lead institution on the UKRI Funding Service.

 Collaborative research grants